 - Upavistha Konasana (Wide-Angle Seated Forward Fold) – This pose opens the hips and helps ease lower back pain, a common physical symptom of a blocked sacral chakra.

 - Baddha Konasana (Bound Angle Pose) – This pose has similar effects as Upavistha Konasana, stimulating energy in the pelvic region and relieving backache.

 - Eka Pada Rajakapotasana (Pigeon Pose) – This is the best asana for releasing emotional blockages held in the second chakra.
-The challenging posture tests your emotional capacity and can release stagnated energy in the area of the sexual organs.
+The challenging posture tests your emotional capacity and can release stagnated energy in the area of the reproductive organs.

 - Utkata Konasana (Goddess Pose) – Here, you open and stretch the hips and inner groin while strengthening the quads, glutes, and cores, directing energy to the sacral chakra region.

 Solar Plexus chakra yoga poses

 The solar plexus chakra sits in the upper abdomen, above the belly button, and is the center of our personal power.
 It governs our self-belief, confidence, determination, and ability to take action.

 When open, the solar plexus chakra helps us tap into the courage and resilience we need to follow our dreams.
 However, if the Manipura energy is weak, you may battle a negative self-image, give up quickly, and hold yourself back due to fear of failure or judgment.

 The solar plexus chakra has fiery energy governing the digestive organs.
 It is stimulated when the abdominal organs are compressed.
 Therefore, postures stretching or engaging the core are best for solar plexus chakra healing.